philc/book-notes/stillness in the key - ryan holiday.md

   * "This isn't about burning calories or getting your heart rate up.
 On the contrary, it's not about anything.
 It is instead just a manifestation, an embodiment of the concepts of presence, of detachment, of emptying th emind, of noticing and appreciating the beauty of the world around you."
+* Build a routine (chap 23)
+  * Routine is useful to order the world and provide a platform for reliable excellence.
+  * "Routine, done for long enough and done sincerely enough, becomes more than routine.
+It becomes ritual -- it becomes sanctified and holy."
+  * About sports players, "the greats know that complete freedom is a nightmare."
+  * Routine can be one's writing utensils laid out before sitting down to write.
+  * "To one person, taking care of a horse is a chore.
+To Simon Bolivar it was a sacred, essential part of his day.
+When the body is busy with the familiar, the mind can relax.
+The monotony becomes muscle memory."
+  * Make a routine to defend against the day's chaos.
+    * "Needless to say, this is exhausting.
+It is a whirlwind of conflicting impulses, incentives, inclinations, and external interruptions.
+It is no path to stillness and hardly a way to get the best out of yourself."
+  * Automate good and virtuous decisions by putting them into your routine.
+Like only putting healthy food around the house.
+* Get rid of your stuff (chap 24)
+  * "One of Seneca's most powerful metaphors is the slaveowner owned by his slaves, or the wealthy man whose vast estates lord over him rather than the other way around."
+    * Signing up for increased responsibility because of the complexity of your life or your possessions can decrease rather than increase your enjoyment of life.